 Wreath of Wonder (2025)

 I visited the New York Public Library and saw the Treasures exhibition.
 There were many objects of wonder, however Maria Sibylla Merian’s Branch of West Indian Cherry with Achilles Morpho Butterfly from 1702-03 was particularly impressive.
-I had studied this piece in the past and did not expect to see in person.
+I studied this piece in the past and did not expect to see in person.
 I decided to make an animation about a tiger at the library who jumps through a Christmas wreath portal to the Amazon rainforest and eats not sweet cherries but wiri wiri peppers from the region, a favorite of Guyanese cuisine.

-There is also potential for art education and interdisciplinary writing classrooms; I estimate my process can be scaffolded over a week’s lesson.
+I wanted to capture a feeling, a souvenir of its own kind.
+I see possibility for art education and interdisciplinary writing classrooms.
 Museums should partner with exceptional machine artistry companies and me as an art education technology specialist.
-Understanding and implementing creativity is a skillset I honed designing curriculum for both professional art education classrooms and museum workshops.
-My animations are located in my educational philosophy; playfulness & learning real skills.
+Implementing creativity is a skillset I honed designing curriculum for professional art education classrooms and museum workshops in New York & the Washington DC area.

 Maria Sibylla Merian (1647-1717) Branch of West Indian Cherry with Achilles Morpho Butterfly 1702-03